 DeJoy signaled in mid-August, ahead of his Senate testimony, that he was halting further changes until the election is over, a decision that came after no fewer than 20 attorneys general announced plans to file lawsuits against him.
 Many workers insist the damage is already done.

 Letter carriers in six states shared roughly the same story: Trucks delivering their mail had started showing up only 30-50% full.
 “They’re leaving mail in the warehouses and some of it’s just disappearing completely,” one said.
 When the mail shows up in the morning, it’s supposed to already be sequenced according to a carrier’s route.
 That’s not always the case anymore.
 The carriers’ jobs had already gotten harder, they said, because the number of packages daily had tripled, at least, since March.
 The volume of mail during the coronavirus is roughly comparable to the holidays—except it hasn’t slowed down in five months.
-“It’s been Christmas-like,” a carrier in Nevada said, describing the volume of mail, only, unlike the holidays, there are no extra helpers on staff.
-And some carriers have contracted the coronavirus, further depleting the workforce.
+“It’s been Christmas-like,” a carrier in Nevada said, describing the volume of mail; only, unlike the holidays, there are no extra helpers on staff.
+Making matters worse, many carriers have contracted the coronavirus, further depleting the force.

-“Before [DeJoy] took over, things were running smoothly,” a Boston carrier said.
+“Before [DeJoy] took over, things were running smoothly,” said one Boston carrier.
 After DeJoy started, overtime was being very strictly managed.
 “They were being really strict, so they would leave entire routes sitting on the floor for two days.
 Again, this is stuff that would get you fired before.”
 After a day off, carriers would come in to find double or triple the mail.

 “I had a customer come up to me crying,” a Boston carrier recalled.
 “They had cremated remains.
 We get a lot of that actually.
 People overnight cremated remains and the tracking info just disappeared for over a week and she didn’t know where it was.”

-The same carrier described the situation as “artificial chaos.”
+The same carrier called the situation “artificial chaos.”
 A Seattle mail handler called it a “manufactured crisis.”
 “We have everything we need to do our jobs,” he said.
 “They’re just not letting us do it.”

-The policy before DeJoy took office, another carrier said, was that “everything had to be gone.”
+The policy before DeJoy took office, said another carrier, was that “everything had to be gone.”
 “You could not bring back mail,” they said.
 “That’s a no-no, for at least 50 years.
 You’d get fired.
 But now bringing mail back is policy.
 It doesn’t make sense.”

 The same carrier said that he knew a business owner who’d gotten three months worth of bills delivered the same day.
 Other people’s checks had gone missing.
 It’s been particularly tough on veterans and seniors.
 “That’s not a rumor.
 I have a guy on my route waiting for prescriptions from the VA, [and] another on my route waiting for a VA check and his rent was due,” he said.
 “He had to call city hall and explain himself, and luckily they were nice, but other places, you know, they’re not.
 They’re gonna say, ‘Screw you.’”

-Another carrier, from Las Vegas, said that he hadn’t experienced the same issues reported by other carriers across the country, and he believed it was tied to who lives on his particular route.
+Another carrier from Las Vegas said that he hadn’t experienced the same issues reported by others across the country.
+He believed the demographics on his particular route are a factor.
 “Honestly, I’m in an affluent area, one of the two or three nicer parts of Vegas.”
-Things are probably worse, he said, “in the most diverse parts of town.”
+Things are probably worse in the most “diverse parts” of town.

 Another carrier said that letter mail wasn’t being prioritized because customers aren’t able to track it.
 “Anything you bring back is supposed to be written up and signed off by a supervisor, but there’s no scans on the mail.
 There’s scans on packages.
 So they just have you bring back the mail and there’s no accountability for it.
 There’s no proof that it was brought back.
 They can hide it.”

-“They don’t even care about the mail anymore,” the same carrier said.
+“They don’t even care about the mail anymore,” said the same carrier.
 “Again, that’s stuff that would get you fired before.
 Now with this, it’s like, ‘If you get to it,’ you know?
 I’m like, ‘Really?’”